 How to Make Roasted Chile Guacamole

-Next, roast ¼ of a sliced onion on a comal (flat griddle) until charred (but not burned) all the way around.
+2. Roast the Onion: Roast a sliced onion on a comal (flat griddle) until charred (but not burned) all the way around.

-Dice the onion, green chiles, and cilantro.
+3. Dice Vegetables: Dice the onion, green chiles, and cilantro.

+5. Mix Ingredients: Mix in diced vegetables to the mashed avocados.
 Add the juice of a lime and mix together until everything is incorporated with the mashed avocado.

 If possible, allow each person to salt their own serving of guacamole (salting it will speed up the browning process).

-Serve this Mexican side dish with carne asada, on tacos, with grilled or roasted chicken, in quesadillas, on eggs, on top of salads, or with tortilla chips as a dip.
-I also love to just warm up a corn tortilla, spread some guacamole on it with a sprinkle of salt and enjoy.
+- I also love to just warm up a corn tortilla, spread some guacamole on it with a sprinkle of salt and enjoy.

 Guacamole is always best served fresh.
 The problem with storing guacamole is it tends to turn brown.
 Fortunately, the lime juice in this guacamole will help it from turning brown too quickly.